Bianca-Pasat/MOI/docs/source/proteins.rst

 **Important note**
 ~~~~~~~~~~~~~~~~~~

-   For DESeq2 to run you need to have the column of the treatments in
+   For DESeq2 to run, the column of the treatments in
    the samplesheet_proteins.csv has to be named **condition** and the
    batches **batch**